ghostdogpr/caliban/vuepress/docs/docs/schema.md

 If you use scala3, you can enable `--addDerives` flag to automatically add `derives` clauses to the generated code.
 It will add type class instance derivation that create schema.

+In case you use derives and ZIO Environment other than Any, you need to pass type info or your schema generation will fail.
+Use the `--zioEnv` flag to pass in the type alias for your ZIO Environment.

 If you want to force a mapping between a GraphQL type and a Scala class (such as scalars), you can use the `--scalarMappings` option.
 Also you can add additional imports by providing `--imports` option.